ceramicnetwork/docs/docs/reference/core-clients/did-jsonrpc.md

 ##### How it Works

-As can be observed above the createDagJWS method takes the payload, encodes it using dag-cbor and computes it's CID.
+As can be observed above, the createDagJWS method takes the payload, encodes it using dag-cbor, and computes its CID.
 It then uses this CID as the payload of the JWS that is then signed.
 The JWS that was just created can be put into ipfs using the dag-jose codec.
 Returned is also the encoded block of the payload.
 This can be put into ipfs using ipfs.block.put.
-Alternatively ipfs.dag.put(payload) would have the same effect.
+Alternatively, ipfs.dag.put(payload) would have the same effect.

 ### Store encrypted data on IPFS with DagJWE